Tag: Diana Johnson

 The below Parliamentary question was asked by Diana Johnson on 2015-12-17.

-The Government communications profession saved £330 million for taxpayers last year compared to 2009 to 2010 by making its campaigns more cost effective.
+Across Government the government communications profession saved £330 million for taxpayers last year compared to 2009 to 2010 – by making its campaigns more cost effective.

-This means that we reduced the Government communications spending by a total of £1 billion during the last Parliament.
+This means that this government reduced communications spending by a total of £1 billion during the last Parliament.